 Coca-Cola as a Marketing Model

 As of 2011, Coca-Cola officially reclaimed its status as a marketing model.
 Coca-Cola remains one of the most interesting case studies for referencing best practices in marketing and market research.
-As such, it provides examples of other mega multinational brands and for mid-size and upstart brands to consider, and follow, if they can.
+As such, it provides examples of other mega multinational brands and for mid-size and startup brands to consider, and follow, if they can.

 Coca-Cola has brought up its share of smaller brands.
-The strategically identified partnerships and many creative ideas—some call them marketing stunts—accomplished a great deal on a moderate budget.
-There were many good reasons for naming Coca-Cola as marketer of the year in 2011.
-Here are just a few identified by AdAge:
+The strategically identified partnerships and many creative ideas—which some call marketing stunts—accomplished a great deal on a moderate budget.
+There were many good reasons for naming Coca-Cola as Marketer of the Year in 2011, including:

-- Diet Coke became the number two brand of soda, leaving Pepsi in its dust.
+- Diet Coke became the number two brand of soda, convincingly edging out Pepsi.

 - The Coca-Cola Company added two billion-dollar brands to the product mix: Del Valle and Minute Maid Pulpy, which was the first of Coca-Cola's billion-dollar brands to launch in an emerging market.

-- Coca-Cola was on the top of interactive brand charts.
+- Coca-Cola was on the top of the interactive brand charts.

-- Coke was leading the growth of the company with global sales volume up by 3 percent year-to-date.
+- Coke was leading the growth of the company with global sales volume up by 3% year-to-date.

 Successful Marketing Campaigns Summarized by AdAge

-- Less Serious: Fanta was selling 3 percent more year-to-date on this 190 country global campaign by Jonathan Mildenhall, Vice President of Global Advertising Strategy and Content.
+- Less Serious: Fanta was selling 3% more year-to-date on this 190-country global campaign by Jonathan Mildenhall, Vice President of Global Advertising Strategy and Content.

 - Wake Up Your MMOJO: More men and young adults were drinking orange juice away from the breakfast table thanks to this Doner campaign.

 - StyleCaster: Diet Coke was focused on keeping the number 2 soda spot with a limited-edition can and 15-second spots in the stronger new marketing calendar.

-- Coca-Cola Music: Maroon 5 did a 24-hr Session in a London recording studio to create a new original song for this global teen-focused campaign that went to 130 markets.
+- Coca-Cola Music: Maroon 5 did a 24-hour session in a London recording studio to create a new original song for this global teen-focused campaign that went to 130 markets.

-- Zamezi helped put Smartwater in viral mode with nearly 10 million views on YouTube for the tongue-in-cheek video featuring Jennifer Aniston.
+- Zamezi: This helped put Smartwater in viral mode with nearly 10 million views on YouTube for the tongue-in-cheek video featuring Jennifer Aniston.